o3de/sig-release/releases/23.05.0/23050 feature list.md

 ### sig-network

-* Made a major update to the [Multiplayer Sample game](https://github.com/o3de/o3de-multiplayersample) that provides a feature rich game experience with UX, audio, visual effects, player versus player and player versus environment elements.
+* Made a major update to the [Multiplayer Sample game](https://github.com/o3de/o3de-multiplayersample) that provides a feature rich game experience with UX, audio, VFX, player versus player and player versus environment elements.
 * Provided a new simple player spawner component that avoids the needs to write custom spawn logic ([#13871](https://github.com/o3de/o3de/pull/13871))
-* Added new warnings when client and server have differences in networked code and properties to aid debugging of these issues.
+* Added new warnings when client and server have differences in networked code or properties, to aid debugging of these issues.
 * Provided method for code separation between client and server side code to prevent any exposure of server side logic to clients.
 Provided a new Unified Launcher target to aid local testing.